 An organization should establish, document, maintain and promulgate policies, procedures and practices for records management to ensure that its business need for evidence, accountability and information about its activities is met.

-Records are created, received and used in the conduct of business activities.
-To support conduct of business, comply with the regulatory environment, and provide accountability, organizations should create and maintain authentic, reliable and useable records, and protect the integrity of those record for as long as required.
-To do this, organizations should institute and carry out a comprehensive records management programmer which includes:
+In an electronic records management scenario, records are created, received and used in the conduct of business activities.
+To support the conduct of business, comply with the regulatory environment, and provide accountability, organizations should create and maintain authentic, reliable and useable records, and protect the integrity of those records for as long as required.
+To do this, organizations should institute and carry out a comprehensive records management program which includes:

 A file plan is a comprehensive outline that includes the records series, file organization, active file locations, file transfer instructions, file retention and disposition instructions, and other specific instructions that provide guidance for effective management of records.

-OpenKM file plan specify how records are to be organized once they have been created or received, provide a "roadmap" to the records created and maintained by an organizational unit, and facilitate dispositioning of the records.
+The file plan of OpenKM records management software, specify how records are to be organized once they have been created or received, provide a "roadmap" to the records created and maintained by an organizational unit, and facilitate dispositioning of the records.

 The file plan is created by detailing the file series of the records in your organizational unit, as well as information about how they are managed and by whom, incorporating the following information into your file plan.

-OpenKM file plan describes every type of records in the organization, the location where they should be stored, the rules applying to them, the retention schedule and timeline, manner of their disposition, and the person or persons responsible for their management.
-It consists of:
+The file plan of OpenKM document management, describes every type of records in the organization, the location where they should be stored, the rules applying to them, the retention schedule and timeline, manner of their disposition, and the person or persons responsible for their management.
+It consists of the following tasks: